Carlos Lozano Guillén: Biography

 In 2008, the French Legion of Honor was presented to Guillén.
 He was investigated for emails that claimed his ties to the FARC.
 Prosecutors questioned why Lozano did not intervene in a more determined way so that the Communist Party eliminated from its ideology the concept of combining all forms of struggle to gain power, a postulate that the rebel movement also shared.
 Lozano denied his links to FARC and said he never recommended kidnappings or terrorist acts.

 Lozano ran for Senate in 2014 for the Green Alliance ticket and his participation in the rapprochement of the Government with the guerrillas of the FARC and the ELN was highlighted.
-He died of stomach cancer in Bogota on 23 May 2018.
+He died of stomach cancer in Bogotá on 23 May 2018.